Fire Station 1 Improvements

 Project Description

 Fire Station 1, located at 198 D Street, has been a cherished part of our community since its original construction in 1938.
-It is set to undergo a seismic upgrade and interior renovation project to ensure it can better withstand and remain operational during and after a seismic event, like an earthquake.
+It is set to undergo a seismic upgrade and interior renovation project to ensure it can better withstand and remain operational during and after a seismic event, like an earthquake, along with other interior and exterior improvements.

 The project aims to extend the building's usable life while taking great care to maintain and respect its original Brainard Jones architectural character.
-We are committed to preserving this iconic structure and ensuring that it continues to serve our community for generations to come.

 We are currently working through our pre-construction checklist to prepare the site for the work to come.

-Interior renovations will include improving ADA accessibility to meet current codes, adding space for the decontamination of firefighter turnout gear, and creating gender-neutral restrooms and sleeping quarters.
+Interior Renovations: Interior renovations will include improving ADA accessibility to meet current codes, adding space for the decontamination of firefighter turnout gear, and creating gender-neutral restrooms and sleeping quarters.
 The kitchen, which dates back to the 1930s, will receive a much-needed remodel, and the exercise space will be upgraded and relocated from the apparatus bay to a safer location.

-While most of the upgrades will take place inside the building, there will be some exterior improvements.
-The apparatus doors (large doors at the front of the building where the trucks come in) will be replaced to enhance functionality and better match the station's original 1930s character.
-The windows, a mix of single-pane units from the 1930s and 1970s, will be replaced with modern, energy-efficient windows that maintain the building's original character.
-Additionally, an automatic fire sprinkler system will be installed, and asbestos and lead will be removed from the building.
+Exterior Improvements: The apparatus doors (large doors at the front of the building where the trucks come in) will be replaced to enhance functionality and better match the station's original 1930s character.
+Many of the original 1930’s windows will be saved and refurbished in place.
+Some of the single-pane units from the 1930s are beyond repair or need to be replaced with windows that allow for emergency exit.
+Those, and the ones from the 1970s, will be replaced with modern, energy-efficient windows that maintain the building's original character.

 Project Location